Soham-coder/processor/ReadMe.md

 In the state 2 addition operation subcontroller inturn starts the fpu_adder by giving it proper input strobes and data and making "output_module_busy" = 0 (i.e., output module is always ready to accept adder output)

-- Fpu_adder excercises states 0,1,2,10(hex-a) depending upon nature of inputs a & b, and after that output is latched/taken by addition operation controller by checking output strobe and input busy signal.
+- Fpu_adder excercises states 0,1,2,10(hex-a) {indicated by "adder_state[3:0]"} depending upon nature of inputs a & b, and after that output is latched/taken by addition operation controller by checking output strobe and input busy signal.

 Since the inputs a and b are not denormalised numbers , so fpu_adder excercises smaller number of states thus not wasting idle clock cycles and efficiently managing power.